cse110-sp24-group05/ai-slot-machine-experiment/step1/candidate-027/notes.md

 -  auto button

 Bugs:
-- no input, output tokens, not wall-clock time, no tool-reported time
+- no wall-clock time, no tool-reported time

 Interesting behavior:
 -  the temp control, below 0.7, is play safe and boring. above 1.5 is chaotic and on fire